-10. Income Taxes
+11. Income Taxes

 We adopted the provisions of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes (FIN 48), on January 1, 2007.
 Under FIN 48, a company can recognize the benefit of an income tax position only if it is more likely than not (greater than 50%) that the position is expected to be sustained upon tax examination.
 As a result of the implementation of FIN 48, we recognized a benefit of \$591 to the January 1, 2007 retained earnings balance.
 In addition, we also decreased our fully valued deferred tax assets by \$6,671 as a consequence of implementing FIN 48.
 The total amount of unrecognized tax benefits as of January 1, 2007, including the cumulative effect of the adoption of FIN 48, is \$6,671.
 None of the amount, if recognized, would affect the effective tax rate due to our full valuation allowance against deferred tax assets.
 While we believe we have adequately provided for all tax positions, amounts asserted by tax authorities could differ from our estimate.
+We are not aware of any events that could occur within the next 12 months that could cause a significant change in our unrecognized tax benefits.

 We and our affiliates file U.S. federal income tax returns, as well as income tax returns in various states and foreign jurisdictions.
-With limited exceptions, and due to the impact of net operating loss and other credit carry forwards, we may be effectively subject to U.S. federal income tax examinations for periods after 1992.
+With limited exceptions, and due to the impact of net operating loss and other credit carryforwards, we may be effectively subject to U.S. federal income tax examinations for periods after 1992.
 We are subject to examination by state and local tax authorities generally for the period mandated by statute.
 These states, and the earliest open period include Connecticut (1999), New York (2003), Rhode Island (2006) and California (2003).
 Our foreign affiliates are not subject to examination by tax authorities for periods before 2005.
 Subsequent periods may be examined by the relevant tax authorities.

-We recognize accrued interest and penalties related to unrecognized taxes as additional tax expense.
-During the year ended December 31, 2006, and the quarter ended March 31, 2007, we did not recognize any interest and penalties.
+During the year ended December 31, 2006, and the three and six month periods ended June 30, 2007, we did not recognize any interest and penalties related to unrecognized taxes as additional income tax expense.